-I admit, I have been procrastinating.
+I admit it, I have been procrastinating.
 Couldn’t seem to make myself sit down and start writing about my ill-fated week in Bora Bora.
 There is just something about surviving a tropical cyclone on a tiny dot of sand in the South Pacific that gives you pause.
-Paradise?
-Not exactly.

 Last year, when I visited Moorea, I fell head over heels in love with the lagoon-encircled island and confidently proclaimed it “the most beautiful place I’ve ever seen.”
 And that’s saying a lot, folks.
 So, you can imagine how excited I was about my upcoming trip to Bora Bora (which I’d heard was even better).

 French Polynesia is made up of a number of islands, the most famous of which are Tahiti, Bora Bora and Moorea.
 All international flights arrive in the city of Papeete on the main island of Tahiti – inter-island flights go out from there.
 With the timing of international flight arrivals, spending your first or last night on Tahiti before transferring to Bora Bora or Moorea is generally unavoidable.

 My 6-hour flight from Noumea to Papeete, Tahiti was as terrific as a 6-hour coach flight can be.
 The flight wasn’t full and I ended up with an entire row of five seats to myself…heaven!
 We landed in Papeete at dusk to a pounding rain.